 Although placebo may not be a viable treatment option, there are other treatments that on average work as well as antidepressants, [such as] physical exercise and cognitive behavioral psychotherapy.
 As far as we know, these alternatives don’t make people worse. – Irving Kirsch, Time Magazine

-Tuning into Trauma
+Tuning Into Trauma

 Why do humans need to be guided at all?
 The biggest obstacle is how inattentive and unfamiliar we are with our physical sensations.
 Our big, sophisticated brains constantly out-think and override our bodily needs.
 We are trained to ignore signs of hunger, pain, discomfort, injury, danger, as well as pleasure, saturation, and fulfillment.
 What’s astonishing is how forgiving and responsive the body is.
 As soon as we tune into it, shifts begin to happen. – Peter Levine